 According to a study published by the JAMA Network, around $58.5 to $83.9 billion go to waste due to medical fraud or abuse, which increases the total cost of healthcare.

-It is important to differentiate between what is considered a pass-through billing and what is not.
+It is important to differentiate between what is pass through billing and what is not.
 Healthcare professionals who charge for ancillary services just to increase their markup cost are committing a crime according to the American Medical Association.
 Apart from this practice being unethical, it puts an additional burden on the healthcare system and conflicts with the rules and regulations of insurance.

-Another way to void a pass-through billing trap is to get familiar with the rules and regulations defined by the Office of Inspector General (OIG).
+Get familiar with rules and regulations: Another way to void a pass through billing trap is to get familiar with the rules and regulations defined by the Office of Inspector General (OIG).
 The OIG caters to illegal billing issues and frauds in Medicare, Medicaid, and other federal healthcare programs.
 By being aware of the OIGs rules you can avoid getting engaged in any illegal billing practices completely.
 By focusing on proper medical coding, documentation, and other medical rules you can ensure that you are working under the OIGs defined rules and regulations.

 Upcoding is another unethical practice in medical coding.
 Upcoding means you are billing a patient for a few minutes to meet up under a whole session.
 There are times when upcoding can easily be neglected by the concerned authorities, however, when caught you can face serious consequences.

-Remember pass-through billing is illegal and unethical.
+Remember pass through billing or medicare pass through billing is illegal and unethical.
 You can easily get caught and face serious charges.
 It is sometimes difficult to differentiate between pass-through medical billing practice and other in-house billing and ancillary services, which may appear similar and unethical to you.

 It is always a better option to consult a medical attorney if you have any doubts.
 Also, if you want to avoid pass-through traps you should consider training your staff and making them familiar with medical rules and regulations.